cmdumar/react-movie-db/README.md

 # React Movie-DB

-React Movie-DB is a movie browser and search engine made with ReactJS and powered by (The Movie Database (TMDB))(https://developers.themoviedb.org/3).
+React Movie-DB is a movie browser and search engine made with ReactJS and powered by [The Movie Database (TMDB)](https://developers.themoviedb.org/3).

 ## Demo